Wormwood Health Benefits: All You Need to Know About Artemisia Absinthium

 In general, for dried herb capsules, 2 capsules can be taken 2 to 3 times a day.
 For liquid tinctures, 15 drops to 30 drops are often recommended with a glass of water or juice.

 Besides, wormwood may interact with certain medications.
-Therefore it’s always best to consult with a registered medical provider before using wormwood, especially if you have any existing health condition and are taking medications.
+Therefore, it’s always best to consult with a registered medical provider before using wormwood, especially if you have any existing health condition and are taking medications.

+As we saw in this article, there are many wormwood benefits to harness.
 Wormwood is an ancient herb that has been used in medicine for centuries.
 Common wormwood health benefits include relieving pain, reducing inflammation, and fighting against parasitic infections.
 People with underlying health conditions should consult their healthcare providers prior to using wormwood supplements.

 Leave a comment